proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 spring.datasource.driver-class-name=org.mariadb.jdbc.Driver
 ```

-The spring.jpa.generate-ddl setting defines whether JPA should initialize the database (true/false).
-The spring.jpa.hibernate.ddl-auto setting defines the behavior of the database initialization.
-The possible values are none, validate, update, create, and create-drop.
+6. The `spring.jpa.generate-ddl` setting defines whether JPA should initialize the database (true/false).
+The `spring.jpa.hibernate.ddl-auto` setting defines the behavior of the database initialization.
+The possible values are `none`, `validate`, `update`, `create`, and `create-drop`.
 The default value depends on your database.
-If you are using an embedded database such as H2, the default value is create-drop, otherwise, the default value is none. create-drop means that the database is created when an application starts and it is dropped when the application is stopped.
-The create value only creates the database when the application is started.
-The update value creates the database and updates the schema if it has changed:
+If you are using an embedded database such as H2, the default value is `create-drop`, otherwise, the default value is `none`. `create-drop` means that the database is created when an application starts and it is dropped when the application is stopped.
+The `create` value only creates the database when the application is started.
+The `update` value creates the database and updates the schema if it has changed:

 ```
 spring.datasource.url=jdbc:mariadb:
 //localhost:3306/cardb